Skip to content

 • Pet safety: Be sure to keep your pets in a safe place.
 This minimises their stress and keeps them secure.

-• Property testing: Check that everything in the home works as it should, including appliances, boilers, and fixtures, ensuring that the boiler works, taps and showers function, drains are not blocked, and all windows and doors close and lock properly, including checking for instruction manuals for built-in appliances.
+• Property testing: Check that everything in the home works as it should, including appliances, boilers, taps and toilets.
+Check all windows and doors close and lock properly.

 Whether you’re a first-time buyer or looking to remortgage, we're here to help you find a great deal.
 Here's to new beginnings, relaxation, and the comfort of home!